HOME > THE DISABILITY TAX CREDIT > APPLYING FOR THE DISABILITY TAX CREDIT

 Before seeing a medical practitioner

 Before your appointment with your medical practitioner, it is helpful to prepare.
-We have lots of resources to help you prepare for your appointment.
+We have lots of resources to guide you in preparing for your appointment.

 It is a good idea to review every section of the form and your restrictions in full before your appointment.
 This will help you communicate the severity of your restrictions with your medical practitioner and make sure they have enough information to fill out the form.